MinovskySociety/GUNDAM/README.md

 label of vertex 3: 0
 ```

-Such a method correct but has limited efficiency and is recommand to be used as least as possible.
+Such a method is correct but has limited efficiency and is suggested to be used *as least as possible*.
 For higher efficiency, the vertexes should be [accessed through handle](#access-vertex-through-handle) carefully.

 ### Access vertex through iterator